 Once you’ve calculated net worth once, it’s easy to update the numbers.
 Create a recurring event in your calendar that prompts you to check in regularly (maybe every month or quarter) to make sure you’re on the right track.

-If you’re falling behind, give yourself a hearty kick in the butt and vow to do better (Check The Ultimate Guide to Slashing Your Spending for inspiration on areas that might need pruning).
+If you’re falling behind, give yourself a hearty kick in the butt and vow to do better (Check my collection of 100+ money-saving tips for inspiration on areas that might need pruning).

 This should go without saying, but sometimes people get it twisted.
 Your net worth has no correlation with your value as a human being (if it did, ‘billionaire’ wouldn’t be synonymous with ‘puppy-eating tyrant’).